sguazt/boost-ublasx/README.md

 -------------

 The source code is annotated with [Doxygen](https://www.doxygen.nl/) tags.
-To generate the HTML documentation, install Doxygen, run `make apidoc`, and the open the file `libs/numeric/ublasx/doc/apidoc/html/index.html`.
+To generate the documentation in HTML, install Doxygen, run `make apidoc`, and the open the file `libs/numeric/ublasx/doc/apidoc/html/index.html`.

 Credits